acollazo25/pvpgn-ghost-docker/README.md

 ### 🎮 Invite friends and play (*)

-1. AYou and your friends can now add this battlenet server, create an account, and join the self-created game.
+1. You and your friends can now add this battlenet server, create an account, and join the self-created game.

 ### 🕹 Commands (*)